 “Yes if you have had a whipples operation or you have acid reflux you must take an anti-acid (proton-pump inhibitor-PPI) drug to reduce the acid level.
 If left untreated it can cause ulcers, and when they bleed it can sometimes lead to a life threatening situation.
 PERT are gastro-resistant-they do not work in too high an acid environment.
 Sometimes a PPI / H2 blocker can decrease the acid level and allow the PERT to work better.
 There is no other reliable way of reducing stomach acid.

 Note: Ronny Allan input that there is information published about the over-subscribing of PPI for long term use.
 Additionally that some NET specialists are suggesting a preference for H2 Blockers rather than PPI for NET Patients.
 H2 Receptor Blockers include Nizatidine (Axid), Famotidine (Pepcid, Pepcid AC), Cimetidine (Tagamet, Tagamet HB), Ranitidine (Zantac).
 The exceptions would be for PPI therapy necessary for Barrett’s Esophagus and Zollinger Ellison Syndrome (Gastrinoma).
-Details to follow.
+Read my article on PPIs by clicking here.

 8a.
 I had a whipples two and a half years ago and have recently stopped taking omperazole as I didn’t seem to need them.
 Do you think I should still be taking something to reduce acid level anyway?